 Alright, ninjas.
-We’ve been hooking you up with free entry to Beta over the past year.
-We know you’ve have some epic times, catching some of the most legendary talent EDM has to offer, and we’re on board to keep this thing going.
+We’ve been hooking you up with free entry to Beta over two years now.
+We know you’ve had some epic times, catching some of the most legendary talent EDM has to offer, and we’re on board to keep this thing going.
 So, we’re once again giving you an opportunity to check out the best night club in North America for free.
 What all do you have to do to get in?
 It’s pretty damn easy.
 Just follow these steps:

 – Head to the front door and enter the club before 11 pm on Thursday, Friday, and Saturday.
 Get there before 9PM on Sundays.